anam-org/javascript-sdk/README.md

 ```

 Regardless of whether you intialise the client using an API key or session token the client exposes the same set of available methods for streaming.

+[See here](#starting-a-session-in-production-environments) for an example squence diagram of starting a session in production environments.

 ## Using the talk command